carlosp81/ferris-rust/README.md

 Grab power bombs to clear the screen.

+## Troubleshooting

+If your executable crashes, your video card may not support the necessary shaders for SDL2.
+You might try editing `conf.toml` and changing the window mode line to read `fullscreen_type = "Desktop"`.

 ## License
 This program is licensed under the "MIT License".
 Please see the file LICENSE in the source distribution of this software for license terms.